martinhirst/MICB405_Project_1/workflow.md

 The reference genome (mm10) has been indexed for you and is available here: mhirst@mhirst-ORCA:/home/micb405/resources/genomes/mouse/mm10/bwa_index/

+We do not have access to a html accessible directory on the docker to allow you to directly view your alignment files on the UCSC genome browser.
+However here is the [track hub](https://genome.ucsc.edu/goldenpath/help/hgTrackHubHelp.html) for doing so <http://www.bcgsc.ca/downloads/ubc_vincenzo_Chip/MICB405_Influenza/hub.txt>.
+This was generated directly from the sorted, duplicate marked bam files using the JAVA package [BAM2WIG](http://www.epigenomes.ca/tools-and-software).
+We have also included matching directional RNA-seq datasets (not included as part of your analysis package).

 NOTE:  When you are running commands that take a significant time to complete (for example BWA) you should write a simple [BASH script](http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_02_01.html) and use [nohup](https://en.wikipedia.org/wiki/Nohup) to ensure your job does not terminate if your terminal disconnects.
 The alignment step has benchmarked at 12-14hrs - so start this soon - the remaining steps should complete within 15mins.